The changes you need to report

 • You get married or enter into a registered partnership

-• You are going to start living with someone
+• You start living with someone

 • Someone moves in with you

-• Someone stops living in your house
+• Someone stops living at your address

 • You rent a room to or from someone else